cosmos/sdk-tutorials/liquidity-module/index.md

 ---
 order: 0
-description: Use the Tendermint liquidity module to create pools, deposit and withdraw from pools with tokens sent via IBC.
+description: Use the Tendermint liquidity module to create pools, deposit to pools, and withdraw from pools with tokens sent using IBC.
 ---

-# Understanding the liquidity module
+# Understanding the Liquidity Module

-The liquidity module, on the Cosmos Hub known as Gravity DEX, enables users to create liquidity pools and swap tokens.
+The liquidity module, known on the Cosmos Hub as Gravity DEX, enables users to create liquidity pools and swap tokens.

 ## Introduction

-When using your Cosmos based blockchains you want to enable users to trade tokens.
-You can have multiple tokens on your blockchain or have tokens from external blockchains sent with IBC to your blockchain.
-The liquidity module allows users to trade those tokens on your blockchain, using pools.
-Each pool represents a token pair and, once created, allows the user to swap from one token to the other.
+When using your Cosmos SDK-based blockchains, you want to enable users to trade tokens.
+You can have multiple tokens on your blockchain or have tokens from external blockchains sent to your blocking using inter-blockchain communication protocol (IBC).
+The liquidity module allows users to use pools to trade those tokens on your blockchain.
+Each pool represents a token pair and allows the user to swap from one token to the other token.
-In this tutorial you will learn how to create your own blockchain, send token to another blockchain, create a pool, deposit and withdraw from a pool and swap tokens.
+In this tutorial, you create your own blockchain, send tokens to another blockchain, create a pool, deposit to a pool, withdraw from a pool, and swap tokens.

+**Important** In the code examples throughout this tutorial, when you see username be sure to substitute your username.

 **You will learn how to:**